siwanetzu/threejs-top-down/GDD.md

 ## 2. Core Gameplay Mechanics
 ### 2.1.
 Character Movement
 - **Control Scheme:** The player controls the character using the mouse.
-  - **Hold Left Mouse Button:** The character moves continuously towards the grid cell under the cursor.
+  - **Click to Move:** The character moves to the clicked location.
-  - **Release Left Mouse Button:** The character calculates an A* path to the final cursor position and moves there.
+  - **Hold to Move:** The character follows the cursor as long as the mouse button is held down.
-- **Movement Type:** 8-directional, grid-based movement.
+- **Movement Type:** Free-form, not restricted to a grid.
 - **Speed:** Configurable `speed` variable (currently `0.1`).

 ### 2.2.
 Camera